hanhhn/simple-agentic-rag-system/docs/03-agentic-rag-sequence-diagrams.md

 - Document deletion and cleanup
 - Model management

-It builds on the generic sequence diagrams in `rag/05-sequence-diagrams.md` and the flows described in `03-agentic-rag-flow.md`.
+It builds on the generic sequence diagrams in `rag/05-sequence-diagrams.md`.

 ---